RaspiRepo/Raspberry-PI-OneDrive/README.md

 #Steps:
 1. Install Selenium python framework and phantomJS web driver.
 2. Install Microsoft Onedrive SDK (Python Framework)
-2. Download script.
+2. Download onedrive_auth.py script.
 3. Modify Microsoft one drive user name and password.
 4. Execute the python script which will authenticate OneDrive service and get the authentication token.
-5. Using access token many Onedirve features can be accessed like store/share photo/video/documents or anything stored into OneDrive.
+5. Using access token, Onedirve features can be accessed like store/share photo/video/documents etc.

 #Things to watch

-This process is partly a craking Microsoft OneDrive website (HTML page) and automate using login name and passowrd field invoke login button by script.
-Future if Microsoft change these HTML tag names mentioned below this python code wont work.
-Need to find exact field name again.
+This process is partly a craking Microsoft OneDrive website (HTML page) and automatically fill userlogin name, passowrd field and invoke login button.
+Future if Microsoft change these HTML tag names mentioned below need to modify python code according to that.

-To find name of these fields open one drive login page and view HTML source and try to find Email/password text box names and login button name.
+To find name of these fields open onedrive login page and view HTML source and try to find Email/password text box names and login button name.
+NOTE: Chrome browser right click on textfield and choose "Inspect"

-The following script need workaround if any changes from microsoft i.e. if authentication failed to get access code
+The following lines need workaround if any changes from microsoft i.e. if authentication failed to get access code

 login_field = driver.find_element_by_name("loginfmt")